 8. What’s the main takeaway about reality and our experience of it?

 Your experience of reality is an internally built model created through interpretation in response to causal interactions.
-Each mind creates its own version of reality.
-While you live in the same causal world, your individual experiences and meanings are distinct and parallel.
-Understanding this distinction between causation and interpretation, and recognizing the blindfold, is key to comprehending how minds work.
+Each mind creates its own version.
+You live in the same causal world as everyone else, but your individual experience is distinct and parallel.
+Understanding this distinction, and recognizing the blindfold, is where the work begins.

 Chapter 2: How the Mind Works